InterContinental New York Barclay Hotel: 1980s

 InterContinental received a $37 million loan from the Connecticut General Life Insurance Company in late 1979, and the chain began refurbishing the hotel.
 The hotel remained open during the renovation, though about a third of the rooms were undergoing renovations at any given time in 1981.
 The renovation was complicated by the fact that workers could not find some of the original construction plans.
 Grand Metropolitan subsequently purchased the InterContinental chain in 1981 and began operating the Barclay.
-Advertising agencies Doyle Dane Bernbach and Smith/Greenland created a television advertisement for the newly renovated hotel in.
+Advertising agencies Doyle Dane Bernbach and Smith/Greenland created a television advertisement for the newly renovated hotel.
 The promotion, starring English actor John Gielgud in his first television advertisement, was the first time that a hotel in the InterContinental chain used TV advertising.
 Other advertisements featured the bird cage in the lobby, as well as the new public rooms on the third floor, which included a new restaurant called La Recolte.

 After the $32 million renovation was completed, the hotel was renamed the Inter-Continental New York in 1982.
 The renovation occurred in spite of increasing land values; the Baltimore Sun estimated in 1984 that the site's valuation "dictates 30- and 40-story prestige office buildings rather than hotels".
 The hotel's managers announced in 1986 that they would close the La Recolte restaurant permanently to make way for a reception room for the ballroom.
 In addition, they would renovate the Barclay restaurant "in the manner of La Recolte" for $2 million.
-The next year, the hotel designated an entire floor of 60 floors as non-smoking rooms.
+The next year, the hotel designated an entire floor of 60 rooms as non-smoking rooms.
 By the late 1980s, the hotel was the most profitable in the InterContinental chain, with an occupancy rate of 78.5 percent, although its occupancy rates and room rates both lagged behind those of similarly sized hotels in New York City.
 The hotel's most expensive room, the presidential suite, had a nightly room rate of $5,000.
 Seiji Tsutsumi's Saison Group acquired the hotels in the InterContinental chain, including the former Barclay, in October 1988, amid a decline in tourism in New York City.